qmasingarbe/pymiere/README.md

 ## Future improvements
  - [ ] separate the generic part handling communication between python and ExtendScript from the specific code for Premiere Pro, enabling its use in other applications (Photoshop, Encoder...)
- - [ ] add more examples & more _wrappers_ functions
  - [ ] add support for Premiere _events_
- - [ ] add more documentation, docstrings...
- - [ ] build one Python mirror of ExtendScript objects by Premiere version, as each version adds new objects/functions/properties
  - [ ] add a way to simply customize a panel to call python functions

  ## Thanks